SLOPE-grid/tsSLOPE/README.md

 ## Description

-This project implements the interface that reads an ML model trained in python to be used in julia
+This project implements the interface that reads an machine learning (ML) model trained in Python to be used in Julia to inform a JuMP optimization model.

 Directories:
   - tsslope_lib: library that contains functions to load the ML model and some parameters